4 Structuring analytics projects

 from sklearn.cluster import AgglomerativeClustering

-= data.sample(n=1500)
+data = data.sample(n=1500)

-data = AgglomerativeClustering(n_clusters=6,
+cluster = AgglomerativeClustering(n_clusters=6,

-(Pedregosa et al. 2011) will resemble this example.
-This makes it easy and intuitive to run through several algorithms.
-For instance, as a demonstration, if you wanted to cluster with the Kmeans
+cl = py.DataFrame(cluster.fit_predict(data))Every other method available in the module sklearn (Pedregosa et al. 2011) will look like this example.
+This makes it easy and intuitive to run through several examples.
+For instance, if you wanted to cluster with the Kmeans algorithm in python, the code might look like this.

 #-----------------------------------------------------------------

-# kmeans algorithm applied in Python
+# kmeans algorithm applied in python

 #-----------------------------------------------------------------